apiltamang/mslearn-openai/readme.md

 If you encounter any problems in the exercises, please report them as **issues** in this repo.

-The implementation of a simple dialogue with Azure OpenAI instance is [here](./Labfiles/02-azure-openai-api/Python/test-openai-model.ipynb), along with simple conversation history inclusion.
+1. The implementation of a simple dialogue with Azure OpenAI instance is [here](./Labfiles/02-azure-openai-api/Python/test-openai-model.ipynb), along with simple conversation history inclusion.
+2. The implementation of a dialogue with a system message is [here](./Labfiles/03-prompt-engineering/Python/prompt-engineering.ipynb)